sergif-github/Python-Course/README.md

 Python is an interpreted programming language.
 In this case we need an interpreter in charge of reading the source code, interpreting it and executing it.
 As opposed to compiled languages like C or C++ where code is translated into machine code through a compiler before being executed.
 The interpreted language allows us more flexibility although it generally tends to be slower and less secure than the compiled language.
-Python has its own default interpreter called "Python iterpreter".
+Python has its own default interpreter called "Python interpreter".

 Python can be executed from the command line and is the one used by different IDEs by default.
 Additionally, there are other interpreters such as IPython and Jupyter that provide more interactivity and "shell-like" and "notebook-like" environments to run Python code.